oils-for-unix/oils/doc/idioms.md

 - QSN is a JSON-like format for byte string literals
 - QTT is a convention for embedding QSN in TSV files (not yet implemented)

-Custom parsing and serializing should be limited to "the edges" of your Oil programs.
+Custom parsing and serializing should be limited to "the edges" of your YSH programs.

 ### Use New Builtins That Support Structured I/O

 These are discussed in the next two sections, but here's a summary.

     write --qsn          # also -q
-    read --qsn :mystr  # also -q
+    read --qsn (&myvar)  # also -q

-    read --line --qsn :myline     # read a single line
+    read --line --qsn (&myvar)  # read a single line

 That is, take advantage of the invariants that the [IO builtins](io-builtins.html) respect.  (doc in progress)